dbos-inc/dbos-docs/docs/api-reference/decorators.md

 #### `@ArgOptional`
 Allows the argument to have an undefined value.
 See also [`@DefaultArgRequired`](#defaultargrequired) and [`@DefaultArgOptional`](#defaultargoptional).

+_Note:_ TypeScript makes a distinction between `undefined` and `null`.
+Databases and serializers often support only one way to represent an undefined/unknown value.
+For this reason, Operon converts all `null` values to `undefined` prior to entry to the user function.  (`undefined` was chosen over `null` because it is much easier to work with in the TypeScript language.)

 ```typescript
 @GetApi("/string")
 static async checkStringG(_ctx: HandlerContext, @ArgOptional v?: string) {